dreisicht/renderrob/Readme.md

 - Usable for remote rendering too, since your UI is the sheet
 - Warnings for implausible render settings directly in the sheet
 - Automatic organizing of render output folder
-- Automatic start of CPU and GPU jobs, so that all devices are allways at full load
+- Automatic start of CPU and GPU jobs, so that all devices are always at full load
 - Built for both Windows and Linux
 <!-- screenshot!!
 TODO -->